 For a K-1 Fiancé(e) Visa:

-- Supporting Documents for I-129F:
+- Supporting Documents for Form I-129F:

-- Passport-style photos of both of you.
+- Passport-style photos of both partners.

 Additional Tips: